qfpl/reflex-workshop/README.md

 - Open a terminal
   - Run the workshop code under `ghcid`
     ```
-    cd reflex-workshop/code
+    cd reflex-workshop
     ./dev.sh
     ```
-  - Run `hoogle server --local` for a hoogle server for all of the packages that the workshop uses

 - Open Chromium
-  - Visit http://localhost:9090 for the workshop
+  - Visit http://localhost:8080 for the workshop
-  - Visit http://localhost:8080 for a local Hoogle instance
+  - Visit http://localhost:9090 for a local Hoogle instance

 ## For those using NixOS